-Who Are The Main Players Involved In A Probate Case?
+Who Are The Main Parties Involved In A Probate Case?

 The person who has died is called the decedent.
 Their heirs are called heirs or survivors (or beneficiaries).
 Someone is going to be appointed to administer everything and make sure all the expenses are paid.
 That person is the executor.
 It’s usually a family member but it’s not required to be one.
 A person could make their attorney the executor.
 The next main player would be the surrogate, which is the judge in Surrogate’s Court.
 Their job is to supervise and make sure that everything is legally gathered and dispersed in accordance with the decedent’s Last Will.

 What Is The Standard Timeline For A Probate Case?